peoray/v2/README.md

 ## Acknowledgements

-- The theme is made by [Andre Madarang](https://github.com/drehimself/gridsome-portfolio-starter/).
+This theme is made by [Andre Madarang](https://github.com/drehimself/gridsome-portfolio-starter/).
 Full credit goes to him.
 I only tweaked, edited and added the functionalities I wanted.

 ## Installation